(305) 4471-447

 The Importance of Professional Oral Hygiene

-The only was to effectively stop the progression of gum disease is through the help of a skilled periodontist.
-Today, innovative methods are available to help patients can successfully reverse periodontal disease.
-Patients who are proactive can even prevent gum disease from starting.
+The only effective way to stop the progression of gum disease is with the assistance of a skilled periodontist.
+Today, innovative methods are available that can help to successfully reverse periodontal disease.
+By being proactive, you can even prevent gum disease from starting.

 Professional dental hygiene will help to: